Hyunjin (Stray Kids singer): Versace ambassadorship

 On September 5, 2022, Hyunjin and Felix attended the YSL Beauty X Dua Lipa event in Paris.
 In May 2023, following his meeting with Lipa, Hyunjin subsequently became one of 60 guests invited to Cannes for Dua Lipa's debut fashion show, "La Vacanza", a collaboration with Versace.

 In July 2023, he also attended the opening of Versace's "La Vacanza" pop-up store in Seoul.
 Later that month, Hyunjin was announced as a global brand ambassador for Versace, making him the first South Korean and Asian male ambassador for the brand.
 The partnership led to Versace designing multiple bespoke pieces for him, including outfits he wore to perform with Stray Kids at the 2023 VMAs, Lollapalooza Paris, and the band's 5-Star Dome Tour.
 Hyunjin has also featured Versace designs in Stray Kids' music videos, including "S-Class".
 In 2024, the brand provided Hyunjin with custom outfits for Stray Kids' Dominate World Tour.

 He was the face of Versace's Holiday 2023 advertising campaign.
 After a minor car accident delayed a planned appearance in September 2023, Hyunjin attended his first Milan Fashion Week as part of his ongoing collaboration with the brand in February 2024.
 In September 2024, he attended his second Milan Fashion Week, participating in the showcase for Versace's spring-summer 2025 collection.

 Cartier ambassadorship

 In June 2023, Hyunjin modelled for Cartier as the cover star of Esquire Korea.
 He modelled for the brand again in May 2024, as the cover model for Elle Korea.

 In September 2024, Hyunjin was announced as a brand ambassador for Cartier, with a modeling feature for the brand in the October 2024 issue of Esquire Korea.

 Givenchy Beauty ambassadorship

 In February 2025, Hyunjin was announced as an ambassador for Givenchy Beauty, with a modeling feature for the brand in the March 2025 issue of Marie Claire Korea.

+Guess ambassadorship

+In March 2026, American clothing brand Guess appointed Hyunjin to be a global ambassador.